zifeo/Mountain-car-reinforcement/report.md

 ## Gridsearch

-We used a general grid search across the following parameters.
+We used a general grid search algorithm across the following parameters.
 Both $0$ and $1$ have been tried as initialization for weights.
 Many $\lambda$'s and $\tau$'s have been tested to find a well behaving combinaison: $\lambda=0.05$, $\tau=0.1$ and intialization with $0$.
 In the following and except for the escape latency, all plots are the average of 8 agents running in parallel with corresponding variances (grey area).
-The orange line represente the average iteration over the last 60 episodes.
+The orange line represents the average iteration over the last 60 episodes.

 ## Escape latency